-A corporation can reduce it’s taxable earnings by deducting business expenses.
-This includes money used towards start-up costs, operating expenses, and advertising.
-A corporation can also deduct, salaries, bonuses, and the cost of employee benefits.
+A corporation can reduce its taxable earnings by deducting business expenses.
+This includes money used toward start-up costs, operating expenses, and advertising.
+A corporation can also deduct salaries, bonuses, and the cost of employee benefits.

 C corporations must file a corporate tax return and pay the corporate tax rate of 21% on all taxable earnings.
 If a corporation will owe taxes, it must estimate the amount of tax due for the year and make payments to the IRS on a quarterly basis.

 Any owners or shareholders who perform work for the company receive salaries and bonuses like all company employees.
 Since these are deductible business expenses, they are only taxed once, on each shareholder’s personal return.